Swimsuit by: Victoria Secret Swimwear

 - 1 cup of almonds (dry roasted or raw – if raw soak for 12 hours overnight)

 - 1 cup ice

 - OPTIONAL SWEETENER

-- 3 Tbsp Honey OR Molasses OR a 2-3 soaked/pitted Dates
+- 3 tablespoons honey OR molasses OR a 2 to 3 soaked/pitted dates

-- 2-5 drops or 1 tsp Stevia or other sugar substitute of choice
+- 2 to 5 drops or 1 teaspoon Stevia or other sugar substitute of choice

 - OPTIONAL FLAVOR

 - 2 tablespoons cocoa powder